 On September 26, 2002 the Senate passed its version of the FY2003 Intelligence Authorization bill (S. 2506) with a voice vote.
 The version approved contains new provisions regarding reports required to be submitted by intelligence agencies to Congress, the establishment of a National Counterintelligence Executive, and a commission for the review of intelligence research and development programs.
 The bill would authorize significant increases in intelligence resources, according to Senator Graham, Chairman of the Intelligence Committee.
 The House passed its version (H.R.
-4628) earlier; a conference committee is expected to meet shortly.
+4628) earlier.
+The resultant conference committee is reportedly having difficulties in reaching agreement on provisions to establish an independent commission to investigate events surrounding the 9/11 attacks.

-Using different legislative vehicles, both the Senate and the House have passed legislation calling for an independent commission to investigate the terrorist attacks on the World Trade Center and the Pentagon.
+Using different legislative vehicles, both the Senate and the House passed legislation calling for an independent commission to investigate the terrorist attacks on the World Trade Center and the Pentagon.
 On September 24, the Senate approved an amendment to Homeland Security legislation (H.R.
 5005) that would establish an independent commission to examine and report on the causes and facts relating to 9/11.
 The House passed H.R.
 4628, its version of the FY2003 Intelligence Authorization bill, on July 25 that included an amendment offered by Representative Roemer to establish a National Commission on Terrorist Attacks.